 Last Christmas I broke my foot just a couple days before I was about to head home.
 A broken bone was something you would except to be a qualifying circumstance under the trip cancellation/interruption coverage.
 Or so I thought.

 Interestingly enough, I had purchased my departing and return flights separately for this trip.
 One flight was paid for with a Visa Signature card, the other with a World MasterCard.

 Guess which one refused to pay up on the claim?

-My Citi (which has since been cancelled) was a World MasterCard and at a $125 per year, certainly not a cheap one.
+My Citi (which has since been canceled) was a World MasterCard and, at $125 per year, certainly not a cheap one.
 Yet they denied my claim on the basis that I didn’t pay for both flights with the card.
-That’s nonsense because I was only making a claim for one flight with them – the one I paid for entirely with their card which was a completely separate transaction.
+That’s nonsense because I was making only a claim for one flight with them — the one I paid for entirely with their card which was a completely separate transaction.

 Meanwhile my Chase Visa Signature didn’t have an issue with this.

-But in all honesty, my predicament was an anomaly.
+In all honesty, my predicament was an anomaly.
 Let’s face it, we rarely use benefits like that anyway.
-I think the Barclaycard Arrival World MasterCard with 2.2% rewards is more valuable than the slightly better T&C’s on Visa Signature benefits.
+I think the Barclaycard Arrival World MasterCard with its 2.2 percent return on spending is more valuable than the slightly better T&C’s on Visa Signature benefits.

 Now in defense of Barclays, I don’t have the Arrival card myself, so I can’t personally review the quality of their customer service.

 But based on advertising, I do have a question about it…